-Nature’s High-Performance Accelerator
+Nature’s High-Performance Accelerators

-Celestial objects such as neutron stars or the remnants of exploded stars eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
-Known as cosmic rays, these high-energy particles are capable of reaching Earth where they are studied either by satellite-based detectors, or from the ground with instruments that examine their interaction with the Earth’s atmosphere.
+Certain cosmic phenomena can eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
+We know this because subatomic particles have been detected with as much energy as a well-hit baseball!
+Known as cosmic rays, these high-energy particles are capable of reaching Earth, where they are studied either by satellite-based detectors like the Fermi Gamma-ray Space Telescope (Fermi), or from the ground with Cerenkov telescopes like HESS and VERITAS, instruments that examine interactions between the rays and the Earth’s atmosphere.

-Understanding Natural Particle Acceleration Source
+Understanding Natural Particle Acceleration Sources

 Scientists face significant challenges in seeking to identify and understand the sources of these highly energetic particles.
-The equations are highly complex and observations require precise instruments such as the Fermi Gamma-ray Space Telescope.
-Eventually, scientists may be able to use data from Fermi and other instruments to better understand these particles and build more powerful and efficient accelerators to replicate them on Earth.
+The equations describing them are extremely complex and observations require precise instruments such as Fermi.
+Eventually, scientists may be able to use the data from Fermi and other instruments to better understand these particles and build more powerful and efficient accelerators to replicate them on Earth.

 Researchers at KIPAC are also engaged in studying the implications of these phenomena based on the analysis of data from various ground- and space-based observatories.
 Much of this work involves constructing detailed numerical simulations.
 These simulations suggest that shocks from stellar explosions compress the surrounding matter and ambient magnetic fields.
 Based on this research, KIPAC researchers have also concluded that magnetic fields are responsible for the collimated jets—straight and narrow flows of energy and matter—emanating from the centers of many galaxies.